urboob21/urboob21.github.io/content/posts/cpp-learn.md

 - **lvalue-reference-types** determines what type of object it can reference by using a single ampersand  `<type>&` .
 - **lvalue-reference-variable** is a variable that acts as a reference to an lvalue.
 - **lvalue-reference-to-const** can bind with const or non-const objects. `const <type>& name`

+>The const applies to what is immediately to its left, unless there’s nothing to its left, in which case it applies to what’s on the right.

 - E.g.
 ```cpp